Braids (band): 2012–present: Deep in the Iris and Companion

 Not wishing to rest creatively, the band began work on their third album in 2012 (in tandem with Flourish // Perish) and debuted a number of new songs live in September and October 2012.
 The band continued to play new songs on their Flourish // Perish tour in 2013.
 On January 13, 2014, the band tweeted that they were considering recording their third album in the desert and the trio subsequently headed to Arizona for a recording session in late March.
 In May, the band took a break from recording to undertake a North American tour in support of Wye Oak.
 Braids reconvened for a second recording session in a farmhouse near Delhi, New York in early June, wrapping on July 1.
 The band decamped to rural Vermont for the final recording sessions in late July.
 Mixing began in late September with Damian Taylor at Golden Ratio Studios in Montreal and headed into the final stages two months later.
 On February 10, 2015, Braids announced the album title as Deep in the Iris, with a release date of April 28, 2015.
 After the release of the album, the band toured for the remainder of the year across North America, Europe and for the first time Asia, visiting Taiwan, Japan, China, Macau, Hong Kong, Vietnam, Thailand and Singapore.

 On April 26, 2016, Braids announced the May 20 release of Companion, an EP of four songs left unfinished during the writing process for Deep in the Iris and reworked during a recording session in Montreal in August 2015.
 A North American and European tour was also announced, running from May to July 2016.

+On April 28, 2023, Braids released their latest album, Euphoric Recall.
+A North American and European tour, which featured string ensemble accompaniment, began on May 27 in Los Angeles.